Frequently Asked Questions - Professional Counseling Program

 Three classes (i.e., nine credit hours) is considered to be a full load at the graduate level.
 Most students take three classes while others take two classes per semester if their circumstances do not allow them to take as many classes.

 How long does it take to complete the program?

-It takes three years to complete the 61-hour program, which includes taking classes during the summer months.
+It takes two-and-a-half to three years to complete the 61-hour program, which includes taking classes during the summer months.

 Do I have to complete an internship as part of this program?

 Yes.
-All students complete a one-semester practicum experience at our Center for Counseling & Psychological Services prior to internship.
+All students complete a one-semester practicum experience at our counseling training clinic - the MTSU Center for Counseling & Psychological Services - prior to internship.
 This involves counseling MTSU students, faculty & staff members as well as residents of the Murfreesboro community.
 Students must complete a 100-hour experience; 40 of those 100 hours must include direct services to clients.
-The Center is open from 12:00 p.m. – 8:00 p.m. on Mondays, Tuesdays and Thursdays.
+The Center is open from 1:00 p.m. – 7:00 p.m. on Mondays, Tuesdays and Thursdays.
 Students arrange their schedules with the practicum instructor.

-Following practicum students complete a 600-hour internship experience across two semesters.
+Following practicum students complete a 600-hour internship experience which is usually completed across two semesters.
 This entails working at the internship site (a mental health agency or school) three days a week.
-Internships are not paid.
+Paid internships are not guaranteed (and school counseling interns are the only ones who possibly may receive payment as part of a “job-embedded” internship/work position at the school – see next point below).
 Clinical mental health counseling students complete their entire experience at one mental health setting.
-School counseling students complete one semester at an elementary school and one semester at a high school.
+School counseling students normally complete one semester at an elementary school and one semester at a high school.
+However, opportunities are available to complete a one-semester internship at one school level.
 Students must spend 240 of the 600-hour requirement providing direct services to clients/students.